natemarks/cookiecutter-pypackage/CONTRIBUTING.rst

 ::

-4. (Optional) Run the tests with tox to ensure that the code changes work with different Python versions:
+4. (Optional) Run the tests with nox to ensure that the code changes work with different Python versions:

    .. code-block:: bash

-        $ tox
+        $ nox

 ::